 Like firearm rifle scopes, pellet gun/air rifle scopes come in fixed and variable magnification.

-If you’re plinking, FIXED ones will do.
-If you’re hunting, you’ll need multiple options.
+If you’re plinking, FIXED air rifle scopes will do.
+If you’re hunting, you’ll need variable air rifle scopes.

 How Does a Pellet Gun Work?